dyahadila/dyahadila.github.io/_pages/about.md

 - Building **robust and reliable models** that generalize across diverse scenarios
 - Exploring LLM **latent representations** to uncover emergent patterns and deeper insights into their internal mechanisms

-**I’m currently on the job market for industry roles starting in 2026**——always happy to chat about research scientist or engineer opportunities! :)
+**I’m currently on the job market for industry roles starting in 2026**.
+Always happy to chat about research scientist or engineer opportunities! :)

 **See my [CV](../assets/pdf/CV.pdf)**